bhbmaster/rhood/README.md

 Rhood provides a text analysis of your robinhood portfolio.
 It provides all of the profile data, order data, open positions, and net profits.

+Rhood provides an excellent way to see your profit per each symbol (stock, crypto and options*) that you ever owed.
+Robinhood webapp & native application doesn't provide this information (at least I couldn't find it).
+You can see your total revenue, and you can see symbols total return.
+However, robinhoods total return per symbol, seems to clear out if you sell the whole symbol; or maybe part sell of the symbol distorts it too - I am not sure.
+My application, rhood, tells you the total return of each stock regardless of sales.
+This gives you a good idea as to which stocks, crypto or option* were your most advantageous (and least advantageous).

 As this generates very private data, the output should be viewed with discretely.

 Requirements: python3.9 + pip install robin_stocks and pyotp

 The tested versions are python3.9 and the modules listed in requirements.txt (along with the tested versions).

+**NOTE*: Options are not actually included yet as they are a work in progress.

 ## WORK IN PROGRESS